zirco-lang/zrc/docs/SPEC.md

     let arr: [5]i32 = [1, 2, 3, 4, 5];
     let ptr: *i32 = arr;  // Implicit conversion from [5]i32 to *i32
     ```

+**Semantics**: The pointer points to the first element of the array.
+The conversion applies in assignment, function argument, and indexing contexts.

 Note: Implicit conversions only apply in specific contexts such as function arguments.
 Most operations require explicit type matching or explicit casts using the `as` operator.